 What is VNF?
 Network able to simulate hardware functionality in software as a virtual instance, which is supported on generic host hardware.
 Mavenir's approach includes architecting VNFs as Microservices, deconstructed into independently scalable components, as well as, an NFV MANO suite.
 Mavenir NFV CloudRange™puts CSPs in control of VNF or container lifecycle management.

 What is vPGW?
 This a virtualized gateway function of the vEPC.
-It provides connectivity from the UE to external packet data networks by being the point of entry.
+It provides connectivity and acts as the interface between the LTE network and other packet data networks; manages quality of service (QoS) and provides deep packet inspection (DPI).

 What is vRAN?
 A virtual RAN consists of a centralized pool of baseband units (BBUs), virtualized RAN control functions and service delivery optimization.
 With a virtual RAN, baseband modules are shifted away from the base station and to data centers – resulting in functions of the BBUs to be implemented with virtual machines in a centralized data center.
 This provides intelligent scaling of computing resources, while decreasing energy consumption and capital expenditure (capex).
 Mavenir’s innovative vRAN solution (RRU and vBBU) is designed to address the requirements of pre-5G networks with design and programming capabilities that enable simple and inexpensive upgrades to 5G (NR) – providing investment protection and deployment flexibility.